iam-shubhamm/Pizza-Sales-Data-Analysis/README.md

         📌 Project Summary

-        The **Pizza Sales Analysis Dashboard** is a business intelligence project developed using **MS SQL Server** and **Power BI**.
+        The Pizza Sales Analysis Dashboard is a business intelligence project developed using MS SQL Server and Power BI.
         It focuses on analyzing sales data to uncover meaningful insights related to revenue generation, customer behavior, and product performance.
-        This dashboard enables stakeholders to make **data-driven decisions** by visualizing key metrics and trends.
+        This dashboard enables stakeholders to make data-driven decisions** by visualizing key metrics and trends.

----

-## 🎯 Business Problem
+🎯 Business Problem

-Pizza businesses generate large volumes of sales data daily, but without proper analysis, it becomes difficult to:
+        Pizza businesses generate large volumes of sales data daily, but without proper analysis,it becomes difficult to:

                 * Identify top-performing products
                 * Understand customer ordering patterns
                 * Track revenue growth over time
                 * Optimize product offerings

         👉 This project solves these problems using data analytics and visualization.

----

-## 🛠️ Tools & Technologies Used
+🛠️ Tools & Technologies Used

 * **MS SQL Server** → Data extraction, cleaning, and transformation
 * **Power BI** → Data visualization and dashboard creation